 Sirtex Medical Limited Class Action

-IMF Bentham is funding a shareholder class action against Sirtex Medical Limited (ASX:SRX) (Sirtex) in respect of allegations concerning its conduct and that of its former Chief Executive Officer, Mr Gilman Wong, during the period from 24 August 2016 to 16 December 2016 (inclusive) (Relevant Period).
+IMF Bentham is co-funding a shareholder class action against Sirtex Medical Limited (ASX:SRX) (Sirtex) in respect of allegations concerning its conduct and that of its former Chief Executive Officer, Mr Gilman Wong, during the period from 24 August 2016 to 16 December 2016 (inclusive) (Relevant Period).

 Sirtex manufactures and sells individual doses of a radioactive internal treatment for inoperative liver and colorectal cancer.
 Its principal markets are the United States, the European Union and Australia.
 The class action is being conducted by Maurice Blackburn Lawyers.

-The claims will allege that the FY17 Dose Sales Growth Guidance was misleading and lacked a reasonable basis, that Sirtex was in breach of its continuous disclosure obligations under the Corporations Act 2001 (Cth) during the Relevant Period and that Sirtex misled the market in relation to its former CEO's alleged non-compliance with Sirtex's corporate governance policies.
+The claims allege that the FY17 Dose Sales Growth Guidance was misleading and lacked a reasonable basis, that Sirtex was in breach of its continuous disclosure obligations under the Corporations Act 2001 (Cth) during the Relevant Period and that Sirtex misled the market in relation to its former CEO's alleged non-compliance with Sirtex's corporate governance policies.

 Background to the class action